 You will most likely lie flat on your back with a support placed under your knees.
 The radiation therapists will make sure you are as comfortable as possible.
 To hold you in the correct position for treatment immobilisation equipment is made specifically for you.
 This typically involves both arms well supported above your head in a mouldable cushion type device called a vac-bag.

-If you have any pain, restriction of your arm movement or lying flat, please inform a member of the ARO team, take your normal pain relief prior to scan and bring your pain relief with you.
+If you have any restriction of your arm movement or lying flat, please inform a member of the ARO team and bring pain relief you use with you.